 - All of the Other Reindeer: Snape was a misfit in school, which is partially what made the Death Eaters so appealing as a young adult.

-- Ambiguously Evil: Rowling did a good job of keeping his true loyalties in the dark.
+- Ambiguously Evil: Rowling did a good job of keeping his true loyalties in the dark until the last book.

 - Anti-Hero: Unscrupulous Hero

 - Apathetic Teacher: Mixed with Brilliant but Lazy.
 Merely following Snape's one-decade-outdated school notes allows Harry to come off as a genius potion-brewer.
 One can only imagine what results he could get from his students if he actually cared enough to teach them properly.
 Indeed the only time Harry does well in his Potions class is in the fallout after he sees "Snape's Worst Memory" where he ignores Harry during class allowing him to focus on his assignment and creating a good sample...which Snape accidentally breaks..."Oops zero marks, Potter!".

 - During the OW Ls, the fact that Snape isn't overseeing them, actually inspires Neville and Harry to do well.